ehamzeza/scanner/README.md

 # About
 Scanner is a project designed to interface over USB with custom hardware to retrieve point cloud data and provide visualization tools.
-Currently, the project is only supported on linux (tested on Ubuntu 20.04).
+The project is intended to be cross-platform, however currently only Windows USB communication has been implemented.

 # Cloning Repository